jerry-ye-xu/jerry-ye-xu.github.io/about.md

 My name is Jerry, a math and computer science student at Sydney university.

+Over the summer I am doing research in applying deep learning to information retrieval problems in the biomedical space.

 Welcome to my webpage, please feel free to look around.

 I use this space for two reasons; 1) jotting down ideas to use as a reference and (hopefully!) motivate readers to dig deeper into the subject, and 2) to reflect upon my experiences and learnings.